AresMUSH/aresmush.com/tutorials/install/digital-ocean.md

 - hosting
 ---

-This article will walk you step-by-step through the process of setting up your hosting account through [Digital Ocean](http://www.digitalocean.com/?refcode=5c07173bc1f2).
+This article will walk you step-by-step through the process of setting up your hosting account through [DigitalOcean](http://www.digitalocean.com/?refcode=5c07173bc1f2).

 {% note %}
-These instructions were correct at the time of writing, but Digital Ocean can change their screens at any time.
+These instructions were correct at the time of writing, but DigitalOcean can change their screens at any time.
 If you find that the instructions are wrong, please [let me know](/feedback.html)!
 {% endnote %}

 ## Sign Up and Log In

 First you'll need to [sign up](http://www.digitalocean.com/?refcode=5c07173bc1f2) for an account.

-> **Full Disclosure:** I get a referral bonus from Digital Ocean if you sign up using [this referral link](http://www.digitalocean.com/?refcode=5c07173bc1f2), but so do you!
+> **Full Disclosure:** I get a referral bonus from DigitalOcean if you sign up using [this referral link](http://www.digitalocean.com/?refcode=5c07173bc1f2), but so do you!
 You get starter credit (basically a month free), and the referral bonus helps keep the doors at [AresCentral](/arescentral.html) open.

-Digital Ocean's pricing lists both a monthly and hourly rate.
+DigitalOcean's pricing lists both a monthly and hourly rate.
 A MUSH server will be up 24/7 all month long, so it uses the monthly rate.

 ## Create a Droplet